bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 :ref:`Environments <migrate-92-93-envs>`,
 :ref:`Formats <migrate-92-93-formats>`
 and projects to Eclipse Maven projects, we introduced a new project version :code:`93900`.
-If you want to deploy a project to an |ivy-engine| 9.3, this must be your project version.
-If you have a running project, it will still be able to run, but :ref:`we recommend migrating your projects <migration-project>` to the new version and re-deploying them to your engine.
+If you have an existing project in version :code:`80000`, it will still run on the |ivy-engine|, but :ref:`we recommend migrating your projects <migration-project>` to the new version and re-deploying them.

 .. _migrate-92-93-external-database-migration: